Why Do We Need Innovation?

 Despite the great strides made to diversify the nation’s workforce in recent years, many barriers remain.
 Roughly half of Canadians who experience disability are still unemployed or underemployed.
 Employers across the country urgently require the skills, education and motivation of this untapped talent pool, but often they do not have access to the tools and resources to make this happen.
 Innovation is needed to remove the remaining barriers to bring us to the finish line.

 An Innovation Lab is a specialized team within an organization that openly collaborates with stakeholders to address systemic challenges.

-CASE’s Innovation Lab was created in 2021 to support, promote, and share learnings from synergetic collaborations with partners across the country; to remove barriers to employment faced by people experiencing disability.
+CASE’s Innovation Lab was created in 2021 to support, promote and share learnings from synergetic collaborations with partners across the country.
+The end goal is removing barriers to employment faced by persons experiencing disability.

-With a grant through the federal government’s Sectoral Initiatives Program (SIP) to support up to 27 projects between now and the fall of 2024, CASE plans to research, select, test, analyse, and grow transformative solutions that facilitate the sustained and valued contributions persons experiencing disability make to the Canadian economy.
+A grant through the federal government’s Sectoral Initiatives Program (SIP) will support up to 27 projects between now and the fall of 2024.
+CASE plans to research, select, test, analyse and grow transformative solutions that facilitate the sustained and valued contributions persons experiencing disability make to the Canadian economy.